The Dental Complaints Service (the DCS) is within of the General Dental Council's (the GDC) privacy notice.

 The case is then assessed against the GDC's Fitness to Practise () criteria and will be referred to the GDC if these criteria are met.
 Before this happens, the reasons for referring the case are discussed with the patient who then decides if they would want to be part of the process.
 Although we would prefer it if patients wanted to be part of GDC's process, we are still able to refer cases to the GDC without the patient's consent.

 If the case does not meet the GDC's referral criteria, the case is progressed through the DCS's three-tiered process.
 The DCS assists the patient by providing advice which enables them to o contact the Dental Professional outlining their complaint and the outcome they would like.
 Information will not be shared with the Dental professional, their representatives, and/or the patients without consent to do so – consent can be revoked at any time.

 DCS receive a copy of the complaint information and store this on their Customer Records Management system.
 Any paper copies received are securely stored until the case is resolved whereby the information in confidentially destroyed.

 If the patient and Dental Professional are unable to reach an agreement through brokering, the final stage in the DCS process is the panel meeting.
 Copies of all correspondence between the parties, including any relevant dental records are provided to the panel members to ensure they have a clear understanding of the complaint.
 The meeting is informal and no minutes are taken.
 If an agreement between the parties cannot be reached, the panel make a recommendation to resolve the complaint.
 If the recommendation is not subsequently followed then the case may be referred to the GDC as an FtP matter.
 All DCS complaints information is retained for a period after the case is completed and then deleted.

-Anonymised cased studies are developed from real life case examples to assist in learning and development of DCS staff.
+Anonymised cased studies are developed from case examples to assist in learning and development of DCS staff.

 Telephone calls to the DCS helpline are recorded for training and quality monitoring purposes.